MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/searchoperator.md

   of a tabular query, etc. Cannot appear together with the optional phrase that includes *TableSources*.

 * *CaseSensitivity*: An optional flag that controls the behavior of all `string` scalar operators with respect to case sensitivity.
-Valid values are the two synonyms `default` and `case-insensitive` (which is the default for operators such as `has`, namely being case-insensitive) and `case-sensitive` (which forces all such operators into case-sensitive matching mode).
+Valid values are the two synonyms `default` and `case_insensitive` (which is the default for operators such as `has`, namely being case-insensitive) and `case_sensitive` (which forces all such operators into case-sensitive matching mode).

 * *TableSources*: An optional comma-separated list of "wildcarded" table names to take part in the search.